stateful/docs.runme.dev/docs/installation/docker.md

 #  Install Runme with Docker

-If you prefer, you can run Runme using Docker.
-This will enable you containerize your application, which in this case is in a markdown format, and allows you to start up the application within your cloud computing platforms, [CI/CD pipeline](https://docs.runme.dev/integrations/github-actions-workflow) or test environment locally.
+If you prefer, you can install Runme using Docker.
+This will enable you to containerize your application, which in this case is in a markdown format, and allows you to start up the application within your cloud computing platforms, [CI/CD pipeline](https://docs.runme.dev/integrations/github-actions-workflow) or test environment locally.

 Docker images for each released version of Runme are accessible on [Docker Hub](https://hub.docker.com/r/statefulhq/runme).
 To get the latest version, you can use the following command: